 There she earned the wartime nickname of “Frankie” since most English Canadians couldn’t pronounce her last name, Francoeur.
 Here’s her official RCAF photograph taken when she was nineteen — doesn’t she look happy?

-Eugenie is Posted to Newfoundland
+Eugenie Posted to Newfoundland

 “My first posting was Gander, Newfoundland.
 Even though I had asked for Vancouver, I ended up on the other side of the world!”

 At the time Newfoundland was an overseas posting, and Eugenie sailed there from Halifax.
 “It usually took a couple of days, but we were chased by German subs and it took us four days in a real rough sea.
-The corvettes surrounding our ship were dropping depth charges and disappearing from sight behind high waves and rocking our ship pretty bad at times, when we were thrown around.
+The corvettes surrounding our ship were dropping depth charges and disappearing from sight behind high waves, and rocking our ship pretty bad at times, when we were thrown around.
 I would be lying if I said I wasn’t scared!”

 Although she hadn’t asked for Newfoundland, Eugenie enjoyed her time there.
 It was no longer a sleepy island, but a vital jumping-off point for ships and aircraft heading toward the war raging overseas.
 During the war, Newfoundland was one of the most highly militarized places in North America.